ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/migration/client-api/client-breaking-changes.markdown

 {PANEL/}

-{PANEL: CmpXchg item can only be created with its index set to 0}
+{PANEL: CmpXchg item can only be created with an index of 0}

 Creating a [compare exchange item](../../client-api/operations/compare-exchange/put-compare-exchange-value) using `PutCompareExchangeValueOperation` is now possible only if the `index` parameter